 “(The doctors) do it because if they don’t, the mothers will take their babies to traditional midwives, who might not perform it in a sterile manner,” she said.

-According to her research, which is still unpublished, one of the most cited reasons for female circumcision is religious obligation, followed by hygiene, cultural tradition, curbing women’s sexual desire, and heightening a partner’s sexual desire.
+According to her research, which is still unpublished, the most cited reasons for female circumcision is religious obligation, followed by hygiene, cultural tradition, curbing women’s sexual desire, and heightening a partner’s sexual desire.

 ‘It’s to protect our honour’

 One woman who sent her daughter to be circumcised is civil servant Nusaybah Che Anuwa.

 “My mother circumcised us (daughters) when we were little.
 Now that I’ve become a mother myself, I will do the same because it protects a girl’s maruah (honour),” said Nusaybah.

 While searching for information on female circumcision online, she found a video that advocated the procedure.

 “The video said that women out there who aren’t circumcised could end up involved in cases of adultery and ‘free sex’,” she said, adding that the video convinced her to go ahead with the procedure.